kouariga/math-for-ml/README.md

-# math-for-ml
+# Math for Machine Learning
-Review materials of basic mathematics that is prerequisites for studying machine learning.
+Review materials for basic mathematics used in machine learning.
+It also serves as a general introduction to Python scientific packages such as `numpy` and `sklearn`.

-Topics that are currently covered include:
+Topics that are currently covered are the following.
 1. Linear algebra